jinpark-pro/swift_data_collections/README.md

   - <img src="./resources/overview_mvc.png" alt="Overview MVC" width="400" />

 - Before trying to understand how the interactions work, you should understand what each type of object is responsible for.
 As you read the descriptions below, revisit the diagram and review the interactions between the types of objects.

+#### Object - Model

+- A model object groups the data you need to represent items or concepts.
+These items or concepts might be unique to your app, such as a character in a game or a task in a to-do list, or they might represent things in the real world, such as a person and their contact information in an address book, or an item to be purchased from a store.
+- Model objects can be related to other model objects.
+A model object for a car might have a driver property, or that game character might have an array of inventory items.
+- In most cases, you'll create model objects by defining structures or classes in your project.
+And you'll typically define the structures or classes in new Swift files.
+- Model objects are made up of properties that represent attributes of the type, and they sometimes have methods for updating and modifying their own properties.
+- **Communication**
+  - Model objects are usually created in response to some user interaction with a view or a control.
+The message to create the model object is transmitted from the view through a controller object, which is most often a subclass of a view controller.
+That said, model objects

+#### Object - View

+- You've already learned that views are the visual aspects of the user interface.
+A view object knows how to draw itself on the screen and can respond to user input.
+A major purpose of view objects is to display data about an app's model objects and to allow the user to edit that data.
+- Views can be reused or reconfigured to show different instances of model data.
+For example, a view object in the Contacts app can be used to display information about any contact, and a view in Mail can be used to show any message.
+- Views often have an update or configure function that accepts a model object as a parameter; the view uses the model object to update itself to match the data it's meant to display.
+For example, imagine a table view cell displaying a photo of a player along with the player's current score.
+The view might have an update(_:) method that assigns the player's image to an image view and the player's score to a label.
+- When building an iOS app, you'll typically define the view layer in Interface Builder.
+Views can then be referenced or used in a view controller class as outlets or actions.
+- **Communication**
+  - Even though views are commonly used to display data about an app's model objects, views should never own a model object as a property or modify a model object directly.
+Instead, the view can send a message — for example, that the user has performed an action — to a view controller, and the controller will update the model object.

+#### Object - Controller

+- A controller object acts as the messenger between views and model objects.
+For example, when the user interacts with a view, the view sends a message to a view controller, and the view controller can then update the model object.
+Alternatively, when a model object is created or updated, a view controller can tell its view to redraw or update itself with the new data.
+- In fact, the view controller is the most common type of controller for new iOS developers.
+As you've learned, a view controller controls a view along with its accompanying subviews and usually displays information about one or more model objects.
+The model object, or collection of model objects, is usually defined as a property on the view controller.
+When the user interacts with a view or control, an action or block of code is triggered on the view controller, which can then update the model object.
+- There are two other types of controllers: model controllers and helper controllers.
+- **Model Controllers**
+  - Similar to how a view controller controls a view, a model controller helps control a model object or a collection of model objects.
+There are three common reasons you might want to create a model controller:
+    - Multiple objects or scenes need access to the model data.
+    - The logic for adding, modifying, or deleting model data is complex.
+    - You want to keep the code in your view controllers focused on managing the views.
+  - For example, imagine you're working on a simple Notes app that syncs the user's notes to a server.
+The app has two scenes: a list view, which displays all the notes in a table view, and a detail view, which allows the user to create a new note or read and edit a preexisting note.
+  - If you used only view controllers, the list view controller would take on the majority of the work in the app — not only managing the list view but also managing all the model data, including fetching the note data from the server, adding new notes, replacing modified notes, deleting notes, and saving all changes to the server.
+  - Instead, you might decide to abstract, or move, all the code that manages notes to a separate model controller called NoteController.
+This approach allows the view controller to focus only on displaying the notes and leaves the networking and model management to the model controller.
+  - Using model controllers isn't required; in fact, it's not a common practice in small projects.
+But abstraction is crucial when working on larger projects or working with other developers, because it makes your code simpler, more readable, and easier to maintain.
+- **Helper Controllers**
+  - Helper controllers are useful anytime you want to consolidate related data or functionality so that it can be accessed by other objects in your app.
+One common example of a helper controller is a NetworkController, which manages all the network requests in a given app.
+  - Controllers should perform a very specific function without depending on other controllers to perform their work.
+For example, a NoteListViewController might display a list of notes, and a NoteDetailViewController might display the details about an individual note instance and respond to user input to modify or create a note.
+- **Communication**
+  - Besides mediating the communication between models and views, controller objects can communicate or work directly with other controller objects.
+Consider the examples above.
+The initial view controller of a Notes app (NoteListViewController) might be responsible for displaying a list of notes, so it accesses the notes property on a note model controller (NoteController).
+The note model controller needs to check whether there are any new notes, so it tells the network controller (NetworkController) to check the web service for new data.
+If the NetworkController finds new notes, it downloads the data and sends it back to the NoteController, which would then update its notes property and send a callback to the NoteListViewController that it has new data, enabling the NoteListViewController to update its view of notes.